Potato song

 10 curry leaves

-Heat the coconut oil in a pot and add the tempering ingredients.
-When the mustard seeds start to pop, add the onions and sauté on medium high till they turn golden.
 Add the potatoes and saute for another 2-3 minutes.
 Add the tamarind pulp and cook for 3 minutes.
-Add the rest of the ingredients, except the cilantro, and the water and mix all the ingredients together well.
-Cook till the water evaporates.
-The potatoes will start disintegrating and you will have a mush that is just delicious.
-Taste and adjust for salt, sugar, sour and chili.
+Add the rest of the ingredients, except the cilantro and the water, and mix all the ingredients well.
+Cook until the water evaporates.
+The potatoes will start disintegrating, and you will have a mush that is just delicious.
+Taste and adjust for salt, sugar, sourness, and chilli.

-Serve with the cilantro on top.
+Serve garnished with the cilantro.